DanielJ0131/RPSG-Game/docs/source/usage.rst

 Installation
 ------------

-To use Examination2, first install it using pip.
+To use RPSG-Game, first install it using pip.
 We also have an alternative, git clone:

 .. code-block:: console